genai-impact/ecologits/docs/methodology/llm_inference.md

 ### Modeling request embodied environmental impacts

-To allocate the server embodied impacts to the request we use a allocation based on the hardware utilization factor \frac{\Delta T}{\Delat L}.
-With \Delta L being the lifetime of the server and GPU fixed to 5 years.
+To allocate the server embodied impacts to the request we use a allocation based on the hardware utilization factor $\frac{\Delta T}{\Delta L}$.
+With $\Delta L$ being the lifetime of the server and GPU fixed to 5 years.

 $$
 I^e_{request}=\frac{\Delta T}{\Delta L} * I^e_{server}